jannerm/spatial-reasoning/README.md

 </p>

 ## Acknowledgments
-A huge thank-you to <a href="http://people.eecs.berkeley.edu/~dfried/">Daniel Fried</a> and <a href="https://web.mit.edu/jda/www/">Jacob Andreas</a> for providing a copy of the human annotations when the original Dropbox link was purged.
+A huge thank you to <a href="http://people.eecs.berkeley.edu/~dfried/">Daniel Fried</a> and <a href="https://web.mit.edu/jda/www/">Jacob Andreas</a> for providing a copy of the human annotations when the original Dropbox link was purged.